IlanCosman/scuba/README.md

 ### Updating plugins

-Update plugins using the `update` command. `update` by itself will update all installed plugins, including scuba itself.
+Update plugins using the `update` command. `update` by itself will update all installed plugins, including Scuba itself.

 ```console
 scuba update